fayaz12g/totk-aar/README.md

 - include a feature to specify a FOV
 - include a "launch game" button
 - include checkbox for yuzu or ryujinx to output straight to mods folder (wont work if your yuzu/ryu directory is not in the default location)

-I was asked if I had a ko-fi so I made one.
-Don't feel like you need to donate, I made the utility just to help the community: https://ko-fi.com/fayaz12

 Fixed Issues:
 - v3.1 freezes on modyfying BLYT folder.
 Use v3 instead.
 (Fixed in new 3.1.0 release)